dinhyen/dinhyen.github.io/source/travel/germany/rothenburg-ob-der-tauber/index.markdown

 ---
 layout: page
-title: "rothenburg-ob-der-tauber"
+title: "Rothenburg ob der Tauber"
 comments: true
 sharing: true
 footer: true
 ---
-<h1>Rothenburg ob der Tauber</h1>
 <h3><em>Signs</em></h3>

 One of the major stops on Germany's Romantische Stra&szlig;e or <a target="_blank" href="http://en.wikipedia.org/wiki/Romantic_Road">Romantic Road</a>, Rothenburg is extremely popular.
 And deservedly so.
 The town is virtually intact from medieval times, complete with an encircling wall and a fort with turrets and ramparts.
 Its small-town charms are complemented by spectacular vistas.
 According to my research, its best features are the brilliant red roofs and the lovely cast-iron signs.
 Needless to say I was not disappointed, even though the threshold had been raised tremendously after my visits to Prague and Cesky Krumlov.
 Rothenburg is also highly recommended as a shopping mecca.
 Prices were surprisingly reasonable for Germany, and we happily did all of our shopping here.